EMERGENCIES - Dial 911

 In addition, the Division is responsible for investigation of all major crimes that occur within Salem County.
 These crimes include; but are not limited to the following: homicide, death investigations, aggravated assaults with weapons, bank robberies, bomb threats, arsons, certain public integrity matters, fatal motor vehicle crashes, and serious motor vehicle crashes with criminal elements.
 Unit members work very closely with these other law enforcement entities in a “task force” approach to solving crime.

-The Special Operations Division is responsible for tracking the Megan’s Law offenders in Salem County, administering any grant monies received by law enforcement in Salem County, and Internet Crimes Against Children investigations.
-Additionally, the Insurance Fraud Unit, which is also assigned to the Special Operations Division, handles investigations involving potential insurance fraud and is funded through a grant received from the Division of Criminal Justice.
+The Special Investigations Division is responsible for tracking the Megan’s Law offenders in Salem County, administering any grant monies received by law enforcement in Salem County, and Internet Crimes Against Children investigations.
+The Special Investigations Division is also tasked with public integrity and Internal Affairs investigations along with supervision of Internal Affairs investigations conducted by the local police departments in Salem County.

 The Administration Division has four major areas of responsibility.
 First, the division prepares all cases for presentation to the Grand Jury.
 Preparation means the review of all cases for content, the gathering of all reports and other materials necessary for a successful criminal prosecution, the preparation of an indictment and the service of all subpoenas.
 In those cases that are determined to be inappropriate for Grand Jury presentation, the First Assistant Prosecutor makes the decision to remand or dismiss.
 If the case is remanded, the original complaints and reports are sent back to the appropriate agency.
 If the case is to be dismissed, the victim and the witnesses are notified, and the appropriate information is entered into the computer by the clerical staff.
 Once the file is prepared for Grand Jury presentation, it is assigned to that team and ultimately to a specific assistant prosecutor for review.
 If additional investigation or other reports are necessary, the assistant prosecutor will direct the members of the Administration Division to follow-up within specified time frames.